cozy/cozy-browser-sdk/api.md

 # cozysdk-client

-SDK for cozy apps without a server.
+SDK for Cozy apps without a server.

-If you want to understand how to write apps without a server with cozy, you can also follow this [tutorial](https://github.com/lemelon/cozysdk-client/blob/master/tuto.md).
+If you want to understand how to write apps without a server with Cozy, you can also follow this [tutorial](https://github.com/lemelon/cozysdk-client/blob/master/tuto.md).

 ## What is it for?

-cozysdk-client is a javascript library made by cozy.
+cozysdk-client is a javascript library made by Cozy.
 It enables serverless applications to make requests to the data-system easily.

 ## Why this document?